Helping women succeed in wealth management

 The busy lives we lead today have us juggling and multitasking roles and responsibilities left, right and center.
 Careers, finances, friendships, family — these are just a few of the areas we balance daily.
 Women often bear the brunt of these responsibilities, even more so in the last few years.
-According to a 2021 survey by Deloitte, 66% of women say they have the greatest responsibility for household tasks — and 23% of women are considering leaving the workforce mainly due to increased workload at home and at work during the pandemic.
+According to a 2021 survey by Deloitte, 66% of women say they have the greatest responsibility for household tasks.

-With such complicated lives, it can be difficult to manage it all.
+With so much to balance, it can be difficult to manage it all.
 One crucial area for women to pay attention to is wealth management, which affects so many facets of their lives and futures.
 Women are increasingly in charge of managing finances.
 From 2015 to 2020, there was a 30% increase in the number of married women making financial household decisions.
 And by 2030, women are expected to control much of the $30 trillion in assets Baby Boomers will possess.

 Despite this transfer of wealth, a gender gap remains.
 A disparity in earnings and a lack of confidence are just a few of the unique challenges facing women that result in them sometimes being left out of the conversation about wealth management.

 At Ally, we’re passionate about providing the space for that dialogue, so we spoke with Jack Howard, senior director of Ally Invest Advisors Operations and Nicole Cope, senior director of Ally Invest Advisors.

 Build your smarts

 Jack Howard: We know investing can be intimidating for a lot of people.
 But women, in particular, report lower levels of knowledge compared to their male counterparts — even when they have the same level of experience and are investing the same dollar amounts.
 How can women increase their confidence around investing and wealth management?